 SISTERS IN CRIME MISSION: We promote the professional development and advancement of women crime writers for equality in the industry.

 If you love mystery fiction as much as we do, join us.
 Readers and writers make up our Orange County, California, chapter.
-We meet on the fourth Sunday of every month (except for December) to learn about, and discuss, all things crime fiction.
+We usually meet on the fourth Sunday of every month to learn about, and discuss, all things crime fiction.

 Our Sunday meetings are always free to the public, but donations are always welcome.
 Any amount helps.

 If you have questions that are not answered on this website, please contact us at firstname.lastname@example.org.

 We welcome sisters and misters with an interest in the mystery genre, including authors pursuing a career in crime and mystery writing, booksellers, publishers, librarians, editors, agents, and fans.

 Membership Dues and Forms